By Martin E. Hansen, Member until 2018

 Prehistory

-On a normal working day in March 2002, I was called in the middle of my work (at the time I was still working at Merlin A/S) by Kimu Sensei.
-You never quite know whether to pick up the phone when Kimu is on the display, it would also turn out to be a fateful choice to press "pick up".
-Actually, I was supposed to get an answer on whether I could teach self-defense and Tae-Bo at the local gym that I had inquired about, but Kimu Sensei had more sinister ulterior motives (never try to figure that man out).
-The conversation ended with a very simple question loosely formulated; "Do you want to start a school in Korsør now that there is fertile ground for a new karate school there?"
-From this moment on, my life was changed, and I passed into a process of transformation, which, of course, at first I could not yet see.
-The next week was filled with restless nights as I simply struggled to make a choice.
-Later, I recognized that this was where the actual "test" and special training started, not that I received specific training, but psychologically things started to happen.
+On a normal working day in March 2002, I received a call in the middle of my work (when I was still working at Merlin A/S) from Kimu Sensei.
+You never know whether to answer the phone when Kimu is on the display, and pressing “pick up” would also prove to be a fateful choice.
+Actually, I was supposed to get an answer on whether I was allowed to teach self-defense and Tae-Bo at the local training center, which I had inquired about, but Kimu Sensei had more sinister ulterior motives (never try to figure that man out).
+The conversation ended with a very simple question loosely phrased; “Do you want to start a school in Korsør now, there is fertile ground for a new karate school there?”
+From that moment on, my life changed, and I transitioned into a transformation process that I of course could not yet see at first.
+The next week passed with restless nights, as I simply had difficulty making a choice.
+Later, I have recognized that this was where the actual “test” and special training began, not that I received actual instruction, but that things started to happen mentally.

-After endless email correspondences with Kimu Sensei, and not one step closer to a decision on my part, I was put in touch with the “Jokokan advisor, Personal Coach” for Jokokan.
-This one has an insight into spiritual aspects of life in his capacity of being clairvoyant, which I do not have, and was able to quickly find a blockage in the subconscious that prevented me from making such a decisive choice.
-I don't want to go into the treatment process here as it is, as it is deeply personal and individual, but it got my thoughts started and a process with our associated "Jokokan advisor, Personal Coach" started.
-I came to the first session with an open mind and was not biased and skeptical, as many are towards something inexplicable, as the spiritual is.
-After the first session, I was more clear about myself and what I had to work on.
+After endless email correspondence with Kimu Sensei, and not one step closer to a decision on my part, I was put in touch with the “Jokokan advisor, Personal Coach” for Jokokan.
+This person has an insight into the spiritual aspects of life in his capacity as a clairvoyant, which I do not have, and was able to quickly find a blockage in the subconscious that prevented me from making such a crucial choice.
+I will not go into the treatment process here, as it is deeply personal and individual, but it set my thoughts in motion and a process with our associated “Jokokan advisor, Personal Coach” began.
+I came to the first session with an open mind and was not biased and skeptical, as many are towards something inexplicable, such as the spiritual.
+After the first session, I was more clear about myself and what I had to work with.

 As you know, I agreed to the task of starting a new school in Korsør, which of course required a lot of work, but it turned out to be the right choice for me today.
 At the same time, the time was ripe for me to be nominated for 1st dan Yakami Gensei-ryu, which I passed on 15/6 2002 at the annual I-camp.
-This camp was tough both physically and mentally, but my visits to the associated "Jokokan advisor, Personal Coach" had helped me in, among other things, kumite, where I had gotten better at handing out beats, but also took on more people who passed through when my mental block was gone.
-It manifested itself physically in that a week after the camp I urinated blood, which came as a shock, but I had the explanation and it also turned out that it went away again.
+This camp was tough both physically and mentally, but my visits to the associated "Jokokan advisor, Personal Coach" had helped me in, among other things, kumite, where I had become better at delivering punches, but also took on more people who passed through, as my mental block was gone.
+This manifested itself physically in that a week after the camp I urinated blood, which came as a shock, but I had the explanation and it turned out that it also passed again.

 My career within Jokokan had really started, and I accepted the offer of special training, which was a reward for my hard work and my willingness to lead the way by starting up a new school.
 This resulted in me attending the first special training with Kimu Sensei at Tjørnely School on 15 September 2002 (1 week after the start-up of Jokokan Korsør) (we all know it by now, otherwise you can try to notice the traces of blood, the sweat shields and drag marks on the long corridors next time you sign up for a T-camp).
 The special training was to consist of 6 lessons both with psychological counseling and physical training and correction, thus the way was paved for my 1st dan Yakami Taijutsu graduation in week 8, 2003.
 The last lesson I found out later was also a pre-graduation.